Inserted and Deleted Tables in SQL Server

 -- Create Employee table CREATE TABLE Employee ( Id int Primary Key, Name nvarchar(30), Salary int, Gender nvarchar(10), DepartmentId int ) GO -- Insert data into Employee table INSERT INTO Employee VALUES (1,'Pranaya', 5000, 'Male', 3) INSERT INTO Employee VALUES (2,'Priyanka', 5400, 'Female', 2) INSERT INTO Employee VALUES (3,'Anurag', 6500, 'male', 1) INSERT INTO Employee VALUES (4,'sambit', 4700, 'Male', 2) INSERT INTO Employee VALUES (5,'Hina', 6600, 'Female', 3)

-The Inserted Magic table is created when we perform an insert operation that provides the access to the values being inserted into the table.
+The Inserted table is created by SQL Server when we perform an INSERT operation and this table has access to the values being inserted into the table.
 So, whenever we insert the values into a table those values we can see in the inserted magic table

 CREATE TRIGGER trInsertEmployee ON Employee FOR INSERT AS BEGIN SELECT * FROM INSERTED END

-From the above output, it proofs that the INSERTED magic table will hold the inserted values.
-So, the INSERTED table is a special table used by DML triggers.
 When we add a new row into Employee table a copy of the row will also be made into the INSERTED table which only a trigger can access.
 We cannot access this table outside the context of the trigger.
-The structure of the inserted table will be identical to the structure of Employee table.

 CREATE TRIGGER trDeleteEmployee ON Employee FOR DELETE AS BEGIN SELECT * FROM DELETED END